Strings, Part I#

 Strings are Immutable#

 Strings cannot be changed after they are created.
-You can create a new string based on an old one, but you cannot modify the original:
+You can create a new string based on an old one, but you cannot modify the original.
+Trying to assign to a single character raises an error; instead, build a new string.
+Try it:

 >>> s = "Hello"